-Senior Director of Support Services

-Facilities Planning & Construction representative

-Athletics department representative

-Residence Life & Housing representative
+Director of Landscaping Services Facilities Planning & Construction representative Residence Life & Housing representative Reynolda House representative

-WFU Properties representative

-Reynolda House representative

 Representatives will serve renewable two-year terms, with the exception of the student member, who will serve for one year.
-The Executive Vice President will appoint members to the committee.
+The standing members will work together to identify and appoint members to the committee each year.
 The committee will meet once per semester, with additional meetings scheduled as needed.

 The chair of the committee will notice committee vacancies, set and notice meetings, guide the development of the meeting agendas, and notify the campus community of major impending changes to the campus treescape.
-The Senior Director of Support Services will record the minutes of the meetings.
+When possible, meetings will be scheduled to take place in advance of the Capital Projects Advisory Committee (CPAC) meetings, so that significant landscaping changes that extend beyond the scope of the Campus Tree Advisory Committee can be taken to CPAC as necessary.
+Meeting notes will be recorded each meeting.
+All agendas, meeting notes, and slide decks will be added to the Campus Tree Advisory Committee google drive for record keeping.

-The Campus Tree Care Plan will be revisited by the committee every three years to maintain relevancy.
+The Campus Tree Care Plan will be revisited by the committee every three years to maintain relevance.